Skip to content

 Authentication

 User authentication is provided by Supabase Auth.
-We support password login with a strong-password policy, magic-link email login, and optional time-based one-time password (TOTP) 2FA for operator and tenant-admin accounts.
+We support password login with a strong-password policy and magic-link email login.

 Service-to-service authentication uses short-lived JWTs signed by Supabase.
-The service-role JWT used by scheduled jobs is rotated via the Supabase Vault — never embedded in database settings — and the rotation procedure is documented in our runbook.
+The service-role JWT used by scheduled jobs is stored and rotated via the Supabase Vault, never embedded in database settings.

 We enforce server-side rate limits on login, signup, password reset, and other high-risk endpoints via a Postgres-backed limiter that survives serverless cold starts; per-user buckets are keyed on authenticated identity, falling back to IP for unauthenticated calls.